-Head of Zeus published FLOWERS OF THE FIELD: A Secret History of Meadow, Moor and Wood by Dr Steve Nicholls in hardback and eBook on 3 October 2019.
+Apollo/Head of Zeus published FLOWERS OF THE FIELD: A Secret History of Meadow, Moor and Wood by Steve Nicholls in hardback on 3 October 2019.
 FLOWERS OF THE FIELD is a visually stunning, addictively readable and scientifically rigorous survey of Britain’s wildflowers, embellished with more than 250 of Steve’s own beautiful photographs of flora in their habitat.

 Steve Nicholls has spent thirty years making wildlife films, including ten with the BBC Natural History Unit.
 He holds a PhD on dragonflies.
 His plant photographs have won several awards in the prestigious International Garden Photographer of the Year competition.
 He is the author of PARADISE FOUND: Nature in America at the Time of Discovery (2009).

 “‘The simple fact,” Nicholls writes, ‘is that we need insects far more than they need us.’
 Pollinators, predators, ecosystem engineers: insects of all kinds help shape and sustain the living world on which we all depend, whether we realise it or not … and this alien world is under terrible strain… (This) book is an entrancing, moving exploration of the innumerable little lives flickering about us, of how they came to be here and how they may soon be lost forever.”
 Richard Smyth, New Scientist

 Praise for FLOWERS OF THE FIELD:

 “Each of the 14 plant types, from bluebells and lilies to orchids and sundews is examined, explaining the fascinating science behind how they survive and thrive in the wild, to the remarkable social and cultural history of each, and how we have woven them into our national heritage.”
 Garden News